lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

     return f
 ```

-Clearly, it marks a method as a `step` simply by adding an attribute `is_step` to it, such that Metaflow can recognize
+Okay, it simply marks a method as a `step` by adding an attribute `is_step` to it, such that Metaflow can recognize it
-it later by checking the presence of that attribute.
+later by checking the presence of that attribute.

 ### Lifecycle of a Metaflow Run

-By running the code of `BranchFlow` example, following output (or similar) can be observed:
+By running the code of `BranchFlow` example with `python3 branch_flow.py run`, following output (or similar) can be
+observed:

 ```text
 Metaflow 2.4.7 executing BranchFlow for user:lizhaoliu